LwandoMadebe/Mastercard---Cybersecurity-Job-Simulation/README.md

 My task was to create a believable phishing email for Mastercard’s next phishing simulation campaign.
 This was an awesome opportunity for me to step up and show what I can do.

+##### What I learned
+1. What threat phishing presents to an organization
+2. What different types of phishing emails look like
+3. How Mastercard prevents and mitigates phishing threat

 ### Task Two